learn-co-curriculum/phase-0-intro-to-css/README.md

 ## CSS Property Names

 Each element has a finite list of esthetic characteristics that can be styled.
-CSS properties names identify those characteristics.
+CSS property names identify those characteristics.
 Each element will have a different set of property names.
 For text styling, examples of property names include text `color`, `text-align` and `line-height`.